Volcanic gas: Magmatic gases and high-temperature volcanic gases

-The term 'closed system' degassing refers to the case where gas and its parent magma ascend together and in equilibrium with each other.
-The composition of the emitted gas is in equilibrium with the composition of the magma at the pressure, temperature where the gas leaves the system.
-In 'open system' degassing, the gas leaves its parent magma and rises up through the overlying magma without remaining in equilibrium with that magma.
-The gas released at the surface has a composition that is a mass-flow average of the magma exsolved at various depths and is not representative of the magma conditions at any one depth.
+The term "closed system" degassing refers to a process in which gas and its parent magma ascend together while remaining in equilibrium.
+The composition of the emitted gas reflects equilibrium with magma at the pressure and temperature where the gas leaves the system.
+In "open system" degassing, gas separates from its parent magma and rises through the overlying magma without remaining in equilibrium.
+As a result, the gas released at the surface represents a mass-flow average of the magma exsolved at multiple depths and does not correspond to magma conditions at any single depth.

-Molten rock (either magma or lava) near the atmosphere releases high-temperature volcanic gas (>400 °C).

-In explosive volcanic eruptions, the sudden release of gases from magma may cause rapid movements of the molten rock.
-When the magma encounters water, seawater, lake water or groundwater, it can be rapidly fragmented.
-The rapid expansion of gases is the driving mechanism of most explosive volcanic eruptions.
-However, a significant portion of volcanic gas release occurs during quasi-continuous quiescent phases of active volcanism.
+Molten rock (magma or lava) near the atmosphere releases high-temperature volcanic gas (>400 °C).
+In explosive eruptions, the sudden release of gas from magma can cause rapid movements of the molten rock.
+When the magma encounters water, such as seawater, lake water or groundwater, it may be rapidly fragmented.
+Rapid gas expansion is the primary driving mechanism of most explosive volcanic eruptions.
+However, a significant proportion of volcanic gas is also released during quasi-continuous, quiescent phases of active volcanism.